 Due Dates (Anticipated): May 2027 (Full application deadline, projected)

-Summary: Funds rural and tribal North Dakota communities to develop collaborative, sustainable community gardens that improve health, nutrition, and social connection.
+Summary: Funds rural and tribal North Dakota communities to develop collaborative gardens that improve health, nutrition, and community well-being through sustainable, evidence-based practices.